Quick Start

 |

-After execution, you can access http://{server IP address/domain}:{port}
+After execution, you can use a browser to access http://{server IP address/domain name}:{port}

 Configuration Parameters of the Installation Script

-For configuration parameters of the installation script, please refer to Deployment and Maintenance / Installation Deployment / Single Machine Deployment / Installation Options
+For configuration parameters of the installation script, refer to Deployment and Maintenance / Installation Deployment / Single-machine Deployment / Installation Options

 Using Helm to Install in k8s

-Upon first accessing the system after installing DataFlux Func, an initialization interface will appear.
+Upon first access after installing DataFlux Func, an initialization interface will be displayed.
 Click the "Save and Initialize Database" button to initialize the database.

-After a short wait, once initialization is complete, the system will automatically redirect to the login interface.
+Wait a moment, and after initialization is complete, it will automatically redirect to the login interface.

 The initially installed DataFlux Func includes a simple code example.